Amitrajit007/botx/README.md

 # ChatBot

-A modern, interactive chatbot application built with React and styled with Tailwind CSS.
-This project features a sleek UI with smooth animations and a responsive design.
+A web-based AI chatbot using React and Express, powered by a local LLaMA3 model via Olama for context-aware conversations.

 ## Table of Contents